-If the name on any documentation differs from the name on file with the College, you must contact examinations staff (by email) and provide a clear copy of your updated valid photo identification and a copy of one of the following documents as proof of the name change:
+If the name on any documentation differs from the name on file with the College, you must contact examinations staff via email at exams@collegeofnaturopaths.on.ca. and provide a clear copy of your updated valid photo identification and a copy of one of the following documents as proof of the name change:

-- · Change of name certificate issued by the government of Ontario, - Marriage certificate, - · Certificate of divorce, or - Sworn affidavit for validation of identity signed by a Commissioner of Oaths.
+- change of name certificate issued by the government of Ontario; - marriage certificate; - · certificate of divorce; or - sworn affidavit for validation of identity signed by a Commissioner of Oaths.